What Is Silent Evidence?

 Diagoras asked, “Where are the pictures of those who prayed, then drowned?”

 How many drowned?
-Were they all-non believers, or did they pray?
+Were they all non-believers, or did they pray?
 We don't know.
-In this case, the people are drowned are silent evidence.
+In this case, the people who are drowned are silent evidence.

 Silent evidence pervades every aspect of Gender Affirming Care